 \begin{thm} Given an $H_\infty$-$\bfLie_*$-algebra $L$ in $\Mod^{\geq 0}_{\kk}$, the $\calR_p$-action on $\pi_*(L)$ and the natural graded Lie bracket on $\pi_*(L)$ give $\pi_*(L)$ the structure of an unstable $\calR_p$-Lie algebra. \end{thm}

-\begin{proof} By Theorem~\ref{theorem: dll action on lie}, it suffices to check that the Lie bracket vanishes on Dyer-Lashof-Lie classes and the bottom Dyer-Lashof-Lie classes can be expressed in terms of the Lie bracket if $p=2,3$.
+\begin{proof} By Theorem~\ref{theorem: dll action on lie}, it suffices to check that the Lie bracket vanishes on Dyer--Lashof--Lie classes and the bottom Dyer--Lashof--Lie classes can be expressed in terms of the Lie bracket if $p=2,3$.
 For the first part, we refer to~\cite[Lemma~6.5]{Antolin20} if $p=2$ and to~\cite[Proposition~3.7]{Kjaer18} if $p>2$.
 For the second part, we refer to~\cite[Lemma~6.4]{Antolin20} if $p=2$ and to~\cite[Remark~6.6]{Zhang21} if $p=3$. \end{proof}

 \begin{rmk} We note that~\cite[Corollary~4.7]{Kjaer18} states that the triple Lie brackets $[[v,v],v]$, $v\in \pi_*(L)$ always vanish, even if $p=3$.
 However, the argument there contains a mistake which was pointed out by A.~Zhang in~\cite[Remark~6.6]{Zhang21}. \end{rmk}